 The following performance information indicates some of the risks of investing in the Fund.
-The bar chart shows the Fund's performance for the most recent calendar year ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance and the Index.
+The bar chart shows the Fund's performance for calendar years ended December 31.
+The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of the Index, the S&P 500, a broad-based securities market index, and the Dow Jones U.S. Real Estate Index, an additional index that provides a broad measure of the performance of the real estate market.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
 Updated performance information is available on the Fund's website at www.netleaseetf.com.

-Calendar Year Total Return
+Calendar Year Total Returns

-For the year-to-date period ended March 31, 2021, the Fund's total return was 5.14%.
+For the year-to-date period ended March 31, 2023, the Fund's total return was 0.11%.